captn3m0/terraform-data-looker-ips/README.md

 ## Outputs

 All output variables are lists.
+The output names are based on 2 letter [ISO country codes][3166] and [common continent codes](https://datahub.io/core/continent-codes#readme)

 | Name      | Description                                  |
 | --------- | -------------------------------------------- |